With the rise of automation, many career paths once seen as stable or thriving no longer guarantee that.

 Insurance underwriter

-With the rise of AI-powered tools, the main task for underwriters — evaluating insurance applications — doesn't require the manpower it once did.
-The BLS projects that employment of insurance underwriters will drop 4% over the decade.
+With the rise of AI-powered tools, the main task for underwriters, evaluating insurance applications, doesn't require the staffing it once did.
+The BLS projects that employment of insurance underwriters will drop 3% over the decade.

-However, those with experience working in insurance can likely pivot to take on other financial and project management roles.
+However, those with insurance experience can likely pivot into other financial and project management roles.

 Bottom line